w3f/polkadot-spec/docs/id-extrinsics.md

 **where**
 - ${T}_{mor}$: contains the SCALE encoded mortality of the extrinsic ([Definition -def-num-ref-](id-extrinsics#defn-extrinsic-mortality)).

 - ${N}$: a compact integer containing the nonce of the sender.
-The nonce must be incremented by one for each extrinsic created, otherwise the Polkadot network will reject the extrinsic.
+The nonce must be incremented by one for each extrinsic created, otherwise, the Polkadot network will reject the extrinsic.

 - ${P}_{{t}}$: a compact integer containing the transactor pay including tip.